pcmichaels/datagen/README.md

 ## Generate

 Passed a valid connection string, this will populate a single table, or an entire DB schema.

-# Limitations

-Currently does now cater for foreign key relationships; that is, any foreign keys will be omitted from the data, rather than cross populated.

 # Contibutions